bramble50/mmp_kg/README.rst

 Licence
 ====
 This package is distributed under the GLPV3 licence.
-See LICENCE for more details.
+See https://github.com/bramble50/mmp_kg/blob/master/LICENSE.txt for more details.

 Note
 ====